Your website is configured, has a great agenda with a proper setup, and the registration is now open for participants.

 Inform network-multipliers like Chambers of Commerce, clusters or innovation agencies about your event.

-For example, directly remind participants to complete their organization description and marketplace profiles.
+- Directly remind participants to complete their organization description and marketplace entries.
 If the information is available on their website - just transfer it by yourself.
 The participant is usually very happy about this service.

-Remind participants that the matchmaking is about creating synergies through giving and receiving.
+- Remind participants that the b2b matchmaking is about creating synergies through giving and receiving.
 Tell them to emphasize in their communication, that it is not only about telling others what you can do for them but also about what others can do for you.
-Chances are good the matchmaking finds a solution for your problem as well!
+Chances are good the business matchmaking finds a solution for your problem as well.

 Make sure to let them know what is going on and keep them engaged by staying in touch.
 This will motivate them to really show up at the event, share it with others and drive satisfaction.